Can taking the day off from your blog really be better for it? Yes, yes it can.

 It seems, blogging more is not the same as better blogging, but rather, better blogging in itself is the key.
-Very recently, I looked back at one of my posts from barely a week ago, and I was horrified.
-There were five typing errors that I had somehow missed in my rush to turf of a perfect daily blog post.
+Very recently, I looked back at one of my posts from a week before, and I was horrified.
+There were five typing errors that I had somehow missed in my rush to turf out a perfect post.
 Five!

 That’s horrendous.
 It looks bad for me as a blogger, and it doesn’t look very respectful to my audience.

-I take what I do very seriously. and I’ve been mocked on numerous occasions for rehashing online messages because of a typing error, or reprinting a whole letter because of a tiny mistake.
-Mistakes look like tardiness and the fact that you didn’t notice them suggests more care for turfing out a result than it does suggest that you care for who is reading it.
+I take what I do very seriously.and even if I’ve been mocked on numerous occasions for rehashing online messages because of a typing error, or reprinting a whole letter because of a tiny mistake, I believe that it’s worth the effort.
+Mistakes look like tardiness and the fact that you didn’t notice them suggests more care for turfing out a post than it does to suggest a care for who is reading it.
 Let’s not be that person.
 Let’s slow down a bit and give our readers what they really deserve.

 Have you ever had that moment when you’ve wanted to write about something quite recent, and then found that another major site has already covered it?
 That’s because a lot of these sites have teams of writers writing for them, and some other sites are run by at least four or five people.
 Four or five people means four or five people who can share the task of writing content, spelling and editing, adding images, SEOs and promotion.
 When it’s just you, you have to do that all by yourself.
 While you’re hunting for images and finding the best SEOs, some of the other major sites have uploaded their work before you.
 You can’t compete, so why try?
 Instead, focus your efforts on being personal and connecting with your audience.

 Everyone is busy these days, each and every one of us.
 What do busy people translate to?
 A lack of regular blogging, and a lack of regular readership.
 A lot of people aren’t glued to their computer waiting for your next blog post to upload, instead, they are out there, working, socialising (normally) and living their lives.
-More content will not mean more reads, it just looks as though you have been busy working on your blog while your readers were gone.
-Most people, myself included, won’t read every post you write, most people are too busy for that.
+More content will not mean more reads, it just looks as though you have been busy working on your blog while your readers were elsewhere.
+Most people (myself included) won’t read every post you write, most people are too busy for that.
 If we’re not interested or feel we have nothing to add to the conversation, we’ll give it a cursory like and move on.

 Even for yourself, while you’re blogging, you aren’t doing other stuff.
-“I’m working on a post” has become something of a catchphrase for me, I’m always working on a post, and always late to dinner because of it.
-Stop, take time and do other things, then come back refreshed and recharged.
-Your blog really can wait a day or two, and your readers probably won’t notice your absence that much.
+“I’m working on a post” has become something of a catchphrase for me, I’m always working on a post, and I’m always late to dinner because of it.
+Stop, take time to do other things, then come back refreshed and recharged.
+Your blog really can wait a day or two, and your readers probably won’t notice your absence.

 As previously mentioned, it seems that among some bloggers, there is a sense of needing more subscribers, more readers and more likes than others.
 Who is competing, really?
 Isn’t it better that you stay true to yourself and 300 people like you, than you try and be the best of the best and only 200 follow you?
-In my very personal opinion, it’s better to produce quality content that you are proud of (and hopefully, your audience can relate to) than it is to try and produce something hastily that just begs for your reader’s attention, in order to get more views.
+In my very personal opinion, it’s better to produce quality content that you are proud of (and hopefully, your audience can relate to) than it is to try and produce something hastily that just begs for your reader’s attention.
 If people really care for what you have to say, they’ll give your post a read, regardless of how fast (or slowly) you get it written.

 The Power Of The Five P’s

-We’ve all heard it, Proper Planning Prevents A Pretty Poor Performance (or at least that’s the watered-down version, anyway!).
+We’ve all heard it – Proper Planning Prevents P*ss Poor Performance.
 When I started blogging, I found that some days I’d just go and succeed at writing, and on other days I was just at a standstill, and part of that had to do with blogging on a whim.
-Thanks to some top tips by from my good friend Penny Berry, I learned to plan out my posts in advance, and proper planning meant simply finding the right words to use on the day.
-If you plan your topic and the points you want to make in advance, most of the hard work is done before you’ve even got started!
+Thanks to some top tips by from my good friend Penny Berry, I learned to plan out my posts in advance, and proper planning meant simply finding the right words when I write.
+If you plan your topic and the points you want to make in advance, most of the hard work is done before you even got started!

 Old Is Gold